 Sunday at 10:00 a.m. in the church, with organ music and hymns.

-In addition to the Sunday schedule noted in the Worship Section, we also observe major feasts and Holy Days, the schedule of which are posted in the service bulletins and the Newsletter.
+In addition to the Sunday schedule noted in the Worship section, the congregation also observes major feasts and Holy Days.
+The schedule of those events are posted in the service bulletins and the monthly newsletter.

-At St. Andrew's, these services are led by ministry teams of men and women.
-In the Episcopal Church, our ordained ministers are referred to as bishops, priests and deacons.
-The priest-in-charge of a parish is called a "Rector".
-The Rector usually presides and preaches at services.
-We also "commission" Lay Readers, Eucharistic Ministers, Lectors and Acolytes to assist the priest.
-At each Eucharist, all baptized Christians, regardless of their denominational background, are invited to come to the Lord's Table and are welcome to receive communion.
-This invitation includes baptized children as we hope that they will never remember a time when they did not participate in this sacrament.
+In the Episcopal Church, our ordained ministers are referred to as bishops, priests, vicars and deacons.
+The priest-in-charge of a mission, such as St. Andrew’s, is called a Vicar.
+The Vicar usually presides and offers a sermon or homily at services.
+At St. Andrew's, church services are led by ministry teams of men and women.
+We therefore "commission" Lay Readers, Eucharistic Ministers, Lectors and Acolytes to assist the priest.
+At each Eucharist, all baptized Christians, regardless of their denominational background, are invited to come to the alter, or Lord's Table, and are welcome to receive communion.
+This invitation includes baptized children because we wish that they will always remember a time when they participated in this sacrament.

 Children in Worship